Restoring and protecting our peatlands

 You can watch videos on the importance of peatland and the restoration techniques used by following this link to the Peatland ACTION playlist.

-If you would like to know more about Peatland Action and funding available for peatland restoration please get in touch with Matthew via email: email@example.com
+If you would like to know more about Peatland Action and funding available for peatland restoration please get in touch with Anna via email: email@example.com

 For further information on Peatland Action and for guidance and videos on Peatland restoration visit the website here.